Cannon 76/40 Model 1916: Anti-aircraft use

-Autocannon use
+Autocannoni (Self-propelled AA gun) use

 During World War I the Royal Italian Navy created two batteries, four guns each of truck-mounted anti-aircraft guns.
 These were referred to as "autocannoni".
 The guns were Model 1915 76/30's mounted on Fiat 18 B.L.R. trucks.
 These batteries were used to defend Italian naval bases, although one battery was attached to the Royal Italian Army late in the war.
-During the inter-war period a third battery equipped with six truck-mounted 76/30 guns was created and the earlier guns were mounted on new Lancia R0 truck chassis.
+During the inter-war period a third battery equipped with six truck-mounted 76/30 guns was created and the earlier guns were mounted on new Lancia Ro truck chassis.
 In 1942 some of the guns were again mounted on newer Fiat 634N truck chassis.
 These guns mainly used as anti-aircraft guns with secondary anti-tank and field artillery roles.
 The three batteries equipped with 76/30 guns were the 13th and 14th Batteries with five guns each, and the 16th Battery with four guns.
 The 14th was assigned to the 60th Infantry Division "Sabratha", while the 16th was assigned to the 16th Motorized Division "Pistoia".
 The last seven surviving guns were part of the 131st Armored Division "Centauro" when it surrendered in Tunisia in May 1943.